 We specialise in making applications to the Court of Protection on behalf of proposed Deputies, and in the vast majority of cases applications are made by the next of kin of the person concerned.

 To find out more about Powers of Attorney or the Court of Protection, please contact one of the team below.
-We also offer excellent will services from our inheritance solicitors should you need us.
+We also offer excellent will services from our inheritance solicitors and dispute resolution solicitors, should you need us.